-The Cockatoo Cichlid is a popular aquarium fish suitable for intermediate to advanced hobbyists with room for a mid-size aquarium.
-Named for their similar coloration pattern with the famous bird, Cockatoo Cichlids are known as generally peaceful creatures, except when they are breeding.
+The cockatoo cichlid is a popular aquarium fish of the cichlid family, suitable for intermediate to advanced hobbyists with room for a mid-size aquarium.
+Named for their similar coloration pattern with the famous bird, cockatoo cichlids are known as generally peaceful creatures, except when they are breeding.

 Their colors vary in the wild and in captivity as they are selectively bred to produce stunning color variations.

 Cockatoo Cichlid Facts & Overview

 Hailing from the backwaters and streams of the Amazon River, the Cockatoo Cichlid is a smaller fish, reaching between 2 and 3.5 inches (5 and 9 cm).
 Females are slightly smaller than this.
 Also known as the Cockatoo Dwarf Cichlid or Big Mouth Apistogramma, its scientific name is Apistogramma cacatuoides.